General Formatting Requirements

 · Journal of Theoretical Educational Science will screen the manuscripts for plagiarism using iThenticate plagiarism detection tool.
 JTES will immediately reject the papers which has a similarity over 30% (excluding bibliography and direct quotes).

 · Our journal does not charge for article submission and processing fee.
 As there is no income of our journal, author(s) should have the responsibility of redaction, layout, proofreading and translation.

 · As stated in the journal template, Turkish and English abstracts should be between 150 and 200 words.
-These abstracts should be followed by 3 to 5 keywords (Turkish abstracts will be translated for the submissions of international authors).
-For the manuscripts in Turkish, JTES requires an extended summary between 750 and 1000 words summarizing aim and significance, method, results, and discussion and conclusion.
+These abstracts should be followed by 3 to 5 keywords (Turkish abstracts will be translated for free for the submissions of international authors).

 · The manuscripts should contain Introduction, Method, Results, Discussion and Conclusion sections.
 The subsections (Study Group, Instruments, etc.) can be arranged by the author(s) without breaking the journal rules.